 As ERP systems become more mobile and agile – they can also be hosted in the cloud – this allows data and processes to become accessible and viewable from just about anywhere.
 Businesses with multiple locations and homeworkers can ensure that every single person in the organisation has access to the same information.
 This allows for better collaboration and communication between departments, and helps avoid the dreaded siloing.

 An agile ERP system also gives you real-time visibility of data, allowing you to make quicker business decisions and remain reactive to potential problems and opportunities for improvement, in some cases before they even arise.
 Which leads us nicely onto…

-A cumulative outcome of the above benefits is greater efficiency.
+A cumulative outcome of the above benefits of implementing an ERP system is greater efficiency.
 Consistency of experience and data, more accurate reporting and forecasting, and real-time and company-wide visibility leads to more informed decisions and ultimately more efficient processes.
 As mentioned above, as users and management across the board have access to the same consistent and accurate data, they can produce their own reports, freeing up your IT and business analysis resource to focus on projects which will make the wider business more efficient.

 In operations, real-time data from ERP software can help management make reactive decisions around labour and machinery utilisation, allowing for quick and easy improvements to be made and problems to be solved.
 This results in better lead times and lower costs per unit.

 Whatsmore, as ERP systems are modular and customisable, they can be easily tailored to your business’s specific needs and requirements.
 This means that your ERP implementation can be mapped closely to your business process, maximising its usefulness in automating and aiding that process.

 We think this presents a compelling argument for investing in, customising and maintaining an ERP system.
 Implemented, adopted and used correctly, your ERP software will help you become more accurate, reactive, efficient and ultimately more profitable.